Biden brings congressional leaders to White House at pivotal time for Ukraine aid and US border deal

 “The border is a catastrophe.
 It has to be addressed.
 And you’re gonna see House Republicans standing and fighting on that Hill," he said.

-Biden is convening the lawmakers at the start of an election year when border security and the wars abroad are punctuating the race for the White House with control of the presidency and Congress are all at stake.
+Biden is convening the lawmakers at the start of an election year when border security and the wars abroad are punctuating the race for the White House as he faces a potential rematch against Republican Donald Trump with control of the presidency and Congress all at stake.

 It comes as Congress is about to quickly approve temporary funding to avoid a government shutdown, postponing the annual spending battles, but as the supplemental aid package sits undone during the immigration and border talks.

-White House press secretary Karine Jean-Pierre said Tuesday that the lawmakers — including Johnson, House Democratic Leader Hakeem Jeffries, D-N.Y., Senate Majority Leader Chuck Schumer, D-N.Y., and Senate Republican Leader Mitch McConnell, R-Ky., — were invited to meet with Biden “to discuss the critical importance of his national security supplemental requests.”
+The White House called the meeting with lawmakers — including Johnson, House Democratic Leader Hakeem Jeffries, D-N.Y., Senate Majority Leader Chuck Schumer, D-N.Y., and Senate Republican Leader Mitch McConnell, R-Ky., — to focus on Biden's national security supplemental request, and particularly the need to help Ukraine.

+“Today’s meeting is about Ukraine,” said White House National Security Council spokesman John Kirby.
+"That’s what we’re going to focus on in this discussion.”

 Biden, a longtime leader in U.S. foreign policy, finds himself confronting a new generation of Republican lawmakers who have little interest in engaging abroad or supporting vast American military aid or actions around the world.

-Led by Donald Trump, GOP's front-runner for the presidential nomination, a growing number of the Republicans in Congress are particularly hostile to helping Ukraine fight Russian President Vladimir Putin's invasion.
+Led by Trump, the former president who is the GOP's front-runner for the nomination, a growing number of the Republicans in Congress are particularly hostile to helping Ukraine fight Russian President Vladimir Putin's invasion.

 U.S. Secretary of State Antony Blinken, who along with U.S. National Security Adviser Jake Sullivan met this week with Ukrainian President Zelenskyy in Davos, said Washington is determined to keep supporting Ukraine, and "we're working very closely with Congress in order to do that."